Project report for Ambulance Manufacturing

 The project report for Ambulance Manufacturing is as follows.

-India is confronted with a shortage in urban and rural emergency medical services ( EMS).
-Presently the ambulance proportion per individual in india is 3:1000.
+India is confronted with a shortage of urban and rural emergency medical services ( EMS).
+Presently the ambulance proportion per individual in India is 3:1000.

 Ambulance outsourcing practices are increasing in popularity.
 This sector does have a promising future, as the outsourcing model is proving useful to any industry here.

 Most large companies require ambulances deployed at their worksite that provide their employees with instant medical support in an urgent situation.

 Also, the industrial areas are searching for experts from the EMS.
 The core competence of a hospital is treatment, and find it useful to outsource their patient transport services to a field expert.

 The business is led by innovators in the manufacturing of ambulances.
 The business keeps track of all types of ambulances such as the Indian Govt-defined follower classes: Our area of expertise relies on all kinds of vehicles as well as on the following area.